willsurj/XDBeam/README.md

    - If they don't, the API will send back an error, which will probably be dispayed in the app

 So the places which need to be set up are:
+- HostCab
+  - The Web App
+  - /.well-known/digitalbits.toml
+- Netlify
-- The digitalbits.toml in HostCab
+  - The Federation Server
-- The federation server literally anywhere
+  - The txn and management server
-- The database can be anywhere also
+  - The Databases (Fed and Ctrl)
-- (Bonus from further down) Extra API for making new accounts can also be anywhere (but I want to put it on HostCab)

 ##### Database Details